aleph17/AMAP/README.md

 Expected output from the second model:
 ![024 (2)](https://github.com/user-attachments/assets/5a3f8943-9797-4d01-98e6-6ca707c7bd17)
-The items on the left right corner of the image are meant to be erased for cleanliness of the data.
+The items on the right bottom corner of the image are meant to be erased for cleanliness of the data.